Oscillations of dark matter halos in galaxies and their effects on motion of stars: Perturbations of star trajectories by oscillating dark matter halo

 \section{Perturbations of star trajectories by oscillating dark matter halo}

-In this section we consider perturbations of trajectories of stars due to oscillations of center of mass of the baryonic component of the galaxy relative to the dark matter halo center of mass.
+In this section we consider perturbations of trajectories of stars due to oscillations of center of mass of the matter component of the galaxy relative to the dark matter halo center of mass.
 In disc galaxies, it is of interest to study perturbations of trajectories of stars both orthogonal to the galactic disc ($z$-direction) and along the disc ($R$-direction).
 Here, for simplicity, we assume that the dark matter halo oscillates in the $z$ direction thus creating perturbations orthogonal to the galactic disc.
-Another natural assumption is $M_b\ll M_d$, meaning that motion of the halo in the center of mass frame may be ignored.
+Another natural assumption is $M_m\ll M_d$, meaning that the motion of the halo in the center of mass frame may be ignored, although this assumption is not important and may be easily relaxed.